 Targets: Plain Chachalaca, Hook-billed Kite (rare), Gray Hawk, Green Kingfisher, White-tipped Dove, Buff-bellied Hummingbird, Golden-fronted Woodpecker, Northern Beardless-Tyrannulet, Green Jay, Clay-colored Thrush, Long-billed Thrasher, Olive Sparrow, Altamira Oriole.

 BIG DAY VANS

 Ever hear about Big Days and wonder what they would be like?
 Here’s your chance to get in on the action on one of our most talked-about trips.
-Some call it ‘whirlbirding’–fast and furious fun.
-Prepare to be flexible, as routes will be chosen by your skilled leaders, exercise those speedy get-on-it skills – and wear your fast shoes!
-Several vans will go out bound for lots of birds and friendly competition.
-A great choice for Festival returnees, Texas Century Club members or listers, as it will be speedy birding.
+Prepare to be flexible, as routes will be chosen by your skilled leaders.
+Five vans will go outbound for lots of birds and friendly competition.
+This is a great choice for Festival returnees, Texas Century Club members or listers, as it will be speedy birding.
 A prize will be given to the participants in the van with the longest list!

 *BIKING for BIRDS

 Dorian Anderson holds an extraordinary record – 617 species seen in the U.S. in one year (2014) and all strictly under his own steam!
 During the year he biked 17,830 miles, walked 493 miles, and canoed 8 miles – and raised some $50,000 for conservation!
 Read all about Dorian’s adventures on bikingforbirds.blogspot.com.

 On these trips, which will each be limited to eight participants, we’ll have the pleasure of biking and birding with Dorian, but we’ll be travelling to and from the parks sites in a van, so we will be cheating a little!
 Bikes will be furnished to all participants on site.
 These trips continue to be popular and refreshing.